perfaram/SIMBL-fscript/README.md

 * Shortcuts : *⌘ + ⌥ + ⇧ + C* to show console, *⌘ + ⌥ + ⇧ + O* to show Object browser.
 * Use the UDP socket at port 7138 : `echo -n "bundleID.command" | nc -4u -w0 localhost 7138`.
 Replace `bundleID` by the target app's bundle ID (eg *com.panic.Coda2*), and `command` by *console* or *browser*.

 NB : This will load FScript into all applications.
-To load it into one specific app, open my project in xCode, and edit Info.plist's BundleIdentifier key (into SIMBLTargetApplications array) to match your app's identifier.
+To load it into one specific app, edit Info.plist's BundleIdentifier key (into SIMBLTargetApplications array) to match your app's identifier.